saintgregoire/RealEstateAgency/README.md

 >In the past, while working in marketing, I had a lot of experience working with real estate agencies.
 </br>*So the idea for my project did not take long to arrive.*

+**This site is a platform for providing clients with up-to-date information and attracting new clients.**

+**Using this website, the agency can:**
+* Receive a sorted list of leads from forms on the website.
+* Receive a list of unprocessed leads and change their status after processing.
+* Download a file with a list of all emails received from forms for further use for marketing purposes.
+* View and edit the list and characteristics of real estate displayed on the site.
+* Add and remove real estate objects to/from the site.
+* View, edit, delete and add users to site management.

 ![Estatein Home Page](assets/docs/images/main.png "Home Page Screen")

 **[==> View website]() Coming soon...**